• Skip to primary navigation

 5 from 3 votes

-You only need five simple ingredients to make this classic Cookies and Cream Ice Cream.
+ou only need five simple ingredients to make this classic Cookies and Cream Ice Cream.
 The simple No-Churn method does not require an ice cream maker or freezing machine!
-Add a little mint extract and you have mint cookies and cream ice cream just like my favorite of Ben and Jerry's - Mint Chocolate Cookie.
-(See recipe note for how to make this into a mint batch)
+(Want to switch it up?
+See the recipe note for a quick mint variation.)

 Course Dessert